ChargrilledChook/weather-app/README.md

 - [ ] Revisit design in general - not terrible, but feel it lacks something
 - [ ] Entering an empty input will load the default city (that is seen on page load) - this is not the worst solution but there's probably better ways (ie form validation)
 - [ ] Required flag on form is not working
+- [ ] Create container is too long and needs refactoring

 ### Reflections